LaybeRize/PoliSim/README.md

 which divides organisation in three groups (public, private and secret).
 Public organisation have nothing to hide.
 Their documents, discussions and votes are public and can be viewed by anyone.
 Private organisation can make discussions and votes, when necessary private.
 Secret organisations can not make anything public.
-If an organisation changes for example from private to public all private discussions and votes are made public.
+If an organisation changes for example from secret to public all private discussions and votes from the past are kept hidden.
 This gives a secret organisation, which wants to announce their existence to the world, the possibility of keeping their past hidden, while posting new public content.

-## Press, Letters and Social Media
+## Press, Letters and Boards

 Besides organisation one of the most important pillars for an immersive simulation is information and contracts.
 People can send letters/contracts to other members of the simulation and can write/publish press articles.
 Either in a regularly published collection made by the administration or requesting it to be made a breaking news article on its own.
 Both ways let the users and administration add context, intrigue and situation which need reactions to the simulation.

-It enables Opinion pieces and general discourse which can be held in the social media added to the website.
+It enables Opinion pieces and general discourse which can be held in the public forum of the website.
 As well as sparking discussions in the organisations.

 # Setup Information